Strategic Exploration for Innovation: Symmetric Equilibrium

 Also, note that whenever the resource constraints are not binding, the full-intensity threshold \(a^\dagger_N\) remains constant at zero for any further increase in \(N\) because \(k^\dagger_N\) would be even lower.
 Therefore, if \(a^\dagger_N\) ever hits zero as \(N\) goes up, the resource constraints in the symmetric equilibrium remain non-binding for any larger \(N\).

-As we have seen, depending on whether or not the resource constraints are binding in the symmetric equilibrium, a larger team size can have qualitatively different effects on the welfare and long-run outcomes.
-If the resource constraints are not binding in equilibrium, any extra resource brought by additional players translate entirely to free-riding, which results in a highly inefficient outcome in a large team in terms of average payoffs, the likelihood of developing the first-best technology, and the technological standard in the long run.
+As we have seen, depending on whether or not the resource constraints are binding in the symmetric equilibrium, a larger team size can lead to qualitatively difference outcomes.
+If the resource constraints are not binding in equilibrium, any extra resource brought by additional players translate entirely to free-riding, which results in a highly inefficient outcome in a large team.
 The question then naturally arises of whether the resource constraints would ever fail to be binding in the symmetric equilibrium as \(N\) goes up.
 Or, conversely, would the encouragement effect eventually overcome the free-rider effect?\footnote{ The purpose of classifying the symmetric MPE into binding and non-binding cases is to help \emph{describe} the comparative statics.
 We do not intend to suggest this classification of equilibria in a large team \emph{determines} the prevalence of the encouragement or free-rider effect.
 On the very contrary, it is the \emph{consequence} of the relative strength between these two forces. }

 To investigate this question, we now examine the effect on the symmetric equilibrium as \(N\) increases toward infinity, while keeping the other parameters fixed.
-For ease of exposition, we allow \(N\geq 1\) to take non-integral values and drop Assumption \ref{asm:main-assumption} for the remainder of this section.
+For ease of exposition, we allow \(N\geq 1\) to take non-integral values for the remainder of this section.